Fraternity (band): After Fraternity

 Mick Jurd remained in England gaining employment as a sales rep and picked up some work in playing local bands.
 After some close calls with IRA bombings, Mick and his wife Carol returned to Australia in mid 1974.
 After moving back to Sydney, Mick would start performing again with jazz player Jim Kelly playing at venues such as The Basement.
-Mick’s job as a sales rep required him to move back to Adelaide in 1975, where he would join a reformed Red Angel Panic with Fraternity bandmate John Freeman.
-Bruce Howe’s Fraternity MK II had split after the departure of Jimmy Barnes and John Swan, he formed jazz rock outfit Some Dream in 1977 inviting Mick and John Freeman to join.
+Mick's job as a sales rep required him to move back to Adelaide in 1975, where he would join a reformed Red Angel Panic with Fraternity bandmate John Freeman.
+Bruce Howe's Fraternity MK II had split after the departure of Jimmy Barnes and John Swan, he formed jazz rock outfit Some Dream in 1977 inviting Mick and John Freeman to join.
 Mick no longer wanted to tour and Bruce left Some Dream to join Mickey Finn.
 Mick left Some Dream just as it was falling apart and moved back to Sydney, continuing to perform until his death on 3 June 1992.

 After his time working with members of Fraternity, Pieter Bersee was a well sought after performer and worked as a session musician on a number of well known Australian albums for artists including David Campbell, Grace Knight and Renee Geyer.
 Pieter went on to become second violinist in the Sydney Symphony Orchestra and died on 22 November 2008.

 After Fraternity split, Bon Scott had a motor bike accident and gradually went back to doing odd jobs.
 His friend Vince Lovegrove from The Valentines had heard from former Easybeat George Young that an up-and-coming band from Sydney called AC/DC were looking for a new singer.
 Vince got Bon to join the band onstage at the Pooraka Hotel (now The Bridgeway) in Adelaide and there was an instant bond over Little Richard, Chuck Berry, and the shared Scottish roots of the young brothers, Angus and Malcolm.
 From 1974 to 1979, AC/DC released an astonishing catalog of six studio albums.
-Songs like It’s A Long Way To The Top (If You Wanna Rock n Roll), Big Balls, Dirty Deeds Done Dirt Cheap, T.N.T., Jailbreak, Let There Be Rock, Whole Lotta Rosie and of course Highway To Hell are undisputed classics in rock history.
-Bon Scott died on February 19, 1980, just weeks after the conclusion of the Highway To Hell tour.
-Over 40 years later, Bon is heralded as one of rock’s greatest front men of all time.
+Songs like It’s A Long Way to the Top (If You Wanna Rock n Roll), Big Balls, Dirty Deeds Done Dirt Cheap, T.N.T., Jailbreak, Let There Be Rock, Whole Lotta Rosie and of course Highway To Hell are undisputed classics in rock history.
+Bon Scott died on 19 February 1980, just weeks after the conclusion of the Highway To Hell tour.
+Over 40 years later, Bon is heralded as one of rock's greatest front men of all time.

 Bruce Howe died on 29 January 2025, at the age of 77.

+John Freeman died on 17 April 2026, at the age of 76.